kubernetes/test-infra/coverage/docs/design.md

 Here is the step-by-step description of the pre-submit and post-submit workflows

-## Pre-submit workflow
-Runs code coverage tool to report coverage change in a new PR or updated PR

-1. Generate coverage profile in artifacts directory
-2. Calculate coverage changes.
-Compare the coverage file generated in this cycle against the most recent successful post-submit build.
-Coverage file for post-submit commits were generated in post-submit workflow and stored in gcs bucket
-3. Use PR data from github, git-attributes, as well as coverage change data calculated above, to produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
-Note that covbot is the robot github account used to report code coverage change results.
-See Covbot section for more details.
-4. If any file in this commit has a coverage change, let covbot post presubmit coverage on github, under that conversation of the PR.
-  - The covbot comment should have the following information on each file with a coverage change
-    - file name
-    - old coverage (coverage before any change in the PR)
-    - new coverage (coverage after applied all changes in the PR)
-    - change the coverage
-  - After each new posting, any previous posting by covbot should be removed

 ## Post-submit workflow
 Produces & stores coverage profile for later presubmit jobs to compare against; Produces per-file and per-package coverage result as input for TestGrid.
 Testgrid can use the data produced here to display coverage trend in a tabular or graphical way.